-In preparation for the coming mandatory climate-related reporting and the need to provide our governance bodies with insights into the associated impacts on our business, we have launched a specific training program on the TCFD framework and its recommendations.
-All board members have attended the training.
+In preparation for the coming mandatory climate-related reporting and the need to provide our governance bodies with insights into the associated impacts on our business, all our existing directors have attended one of the approved sustainability training courses prescribed by the SGX-ST, including training program on the TCFD framework.
 Discussions related to climate matters will be conducted at least once a year during board meetings.